-Better Care Together is enabling clinicians, NHS and local authority staff, patients and carers to develop new ways of caring for local people.
+Better Care Together is enabling clinicians, NHS and local authority staff, patients and carers to improve the way we care for local people.

 These organisations are working together to improve services making them sustainable for future generations.

 The Better Care Together partnership currently operates in clinical workstreams, which focus on different aspects of care and services.
 Supporting these workstreams are enabling groups.
 They are led by a representative of a local NHS trust, CCG or council, senior clinician and social care expert.

 The approach adopted by Better Care Together has led to significant improvements in existing services.